01 March 2020

 I start thinking about ordinary things.

-Appointments that were routine just days ago, now floating, undefined.
+Appointments that were routine just days ago,

 Small concerns, maybe.